-Parents often wonder if the model will be effective with their child, perhaps because of age, or diagnosis, or specific lagging skills, and there are lots of programs covering this topic.
+Parents often wonder if the model will be effective with their child, perhaps because of age, or diagnosis, or specific lagging skills, and there are lots of podcasts covering this topic.

 Collaborating With Your Child's School

-On the first Monday of every month, the Parents Panel gathers to discuss a variety of topics related to parenting behaviorally challenging kids (their own and everyone else's).
+Way back when, on the first Monday of every month, the Parents Panel discussed a variety of topics related to parenting behaviorally challenging kids (their own and everyone else's).

 Random Topics of Significant Interest

-Lots of radio programs are devoted to responding to callers or answering emails on a wide array of topics, and don't necessarily fit into one of the categories above.
+Lots of podcasts are devoted to responding to callers or answering emails on a wide array of topics, and don't necessarily fit into one of the categories above.
 But they're still quite informative!